eclipse-archived/ceylon-lang.org/documentation/tour/sequences.md

 # #{page.title}

-This is the fourth leg of the Tour of Ceylon.
+This is the fifth leg of the Tour of Ceylon.
 In the [previous leg](../introduction) we covered introduction and member classes.
 Now we're going to look at *sequences*.